AliceHenrySCT/AO3HistoryRetriever/README.md

 1. Open the application in your browser

-2. Click "Test AO3 Connection" to verify the server can reach AO3
+2. Enter your AO3 username and password

-3. Enter your AO3 username and password
+3. Optionally select a year to filter results

 4. Click "Scrape History"

-5. Your reading history will be displayed
+5. Your reading history will be displayed with statistics

 ## Security Notes